Agave marmorata Roezl

 This species is native to Mexico (Oaxaca).

-Agave marmorata is an attractive succulent that forms a stemless, usually solitary rosette of convoluted, deeply serrated leaves with pointed tips and sharp spines along the margins.
-It slowly grows up to 6.6 feet (2 m) tall and up to 8.2 feet (2.5 m) in diameter.
+Agave marmorata is an attractive succulent that forms a stemless, usually solitary rosette of convoluted, deeply serrated leaves with a pointed tip and sharp spines along the margins.
+The rosette slowly grows up to 6.6 feet (2 m) tall and 8.2 feet (2.5 m) in diameter.
 Leaves are dark green to blue-green, often with pale blue and gray-green stripes.
-They are up to 4.3 feet (1.3 m) long and up to 1 foot (30 cm) wide.
-Mature rosette produces a flowering spike up to 23 feet (7 m) tall that bears clusters of golden yellow flowers.
-It flowers only once, and the rosette dies after flowering.
+They are up to 4.3 feet (1.3 m) long and 1 foot (30 cm) wide.
+Mature rosettes produce an up to 23 feet (7 m) tall flowering spike that bears clusters of golden yellow flowers.
+The rosette dies after flowering.

 The specific epithet "marmorata (mar-mor-RAY-tuh)" means "marbled" or "covered or encrusted with marble" and refers to the marbled pattern seen on the leaves.
-It the feminine form of "marmoratus," perfect passive participle of the Latin verb "marmoro."
+It is the feminine form of "marmoratus," the perfect passive participle of the Latin verb "marmoro."

 How to Grow and Care for Agave marmorata

 Light: Like all Agaves, this plant requires full sun to partial shade.
-If you are growing A. marmorata indoors, choose a bright, sunny window with as much sun as possible.
+If growing A. marmorata indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.

 Soil: A. marmorata will tolerate most soils as long as they have good drainage, but its preference is sandy or rocky soil.